-- 1. All construction personnel, staff, and crew shall undergo proper and complete training for them to understand the job/tasks assigned to understand and implement necessary safety procedures. - 2.
+- 1. All construction personnel, staff, and crew shall undergo proper and complete training for them to understand the job/tasks assigned to understand and implement necessary safety procedures from accidents and disaster risks. - 2.
 All working personnel shall be required to don personnel protective equipment including life vest and whistle. - 3.
 No work will be allowed under typhoon or extreme weather conditions. - 4.
 Sea walls under construction shall be adequately braced and provided with cross-drain courses until the stability of the structure under construction is secured.
 The supervising structural engineer shall have added responsibility of checking or providing the safety officer with guidelines in checking the integrity/stability of all structures under construction. - 5.
 The leadman for each phase/work sector shall likewise check his crew during work to ensure compliance with safety guidelines and to prevent progress of a critical condition into an emergency. - 6.
+Effective dissemination procedures to evacuate the area in the event of extreme weather events such as postings of emergency procedures for evacuation around the work area, conduct of emergency drills, among others. - 7.
+Implement early warning systems, in coordination with the LGU, in case of extreme weather events and make sure that the entire population is warned. - 8.
 All safety guidelines promulgated by the Occupational Health and Safety Guidelines of the OHSC-DOLE shall be implemented.

-4.3.2.2 Emergency response
+4.3.2.2 Emergency Response